Two young Louisiana women lost in a random burst of gunfire

 "She was a once-in-a-lifetime gal," her husband Jason said in a statement.
 "She was the love of my life and I will miss her always."

-Two dozen floral bouquets lined the sidewalk in front of the now-closed shop in an upscale shopping center in Lafayette.
+Two dozen floral bouquets lined the sidewalk in front of the now-closed shop in an upscale shopping centre in Lafayette.

 Risher’s daughter, Piper Naudin, 13, burst into tears as she tried to explain her grief over the death of Johnson, who was known around town as a talented musician in addition to a successful business owner.